Did God Allow Noah To Eat Meat?

 |Friday, 12 August 2011 09:56|

-he adherents of rabbinical Judaism and those of normative Christianity regard El Elyon and Yahweh as one and the same deity.
-However, it is my intention in this article to demonstrate that originally this was not the case.
+Yahweh, the god of Judaism and Christianity, was in fact one of the sons of the true God El Elyon.
 El Elyon was the Most High God and the creator of the universe but Yahweh was one of the sons of El Elyon, who along with his other brothers received an inheritance from his Father El and was made a ruler of ancient Israel.
 When El Elyon, the Most High God allotted territories to the sons of Adam, He appointed one of His sons to rule over each nation and to administer His government over the nations.
 Please note the text of Deuteronomy 32:7-8 as it stands in the King James Bible:

 “Remember the days of old, consider the years of many generations: ask thy father, and he will shew thee; thy elders, and they will tell thee.
 When the most High divided to the nations their inheritance, when he separated the sons of Adam, he set the bounds of the people according to the number of the children of Israel.
 For the LORD’s portion is his people; Jacob is the lot of his inheritance.”